 The researchers altered stem cells found in mice, turning them into what are known as SMART (Stem cells Modified for Autonomous Regenerative Therapy) cells.
 These cells, according to the researchers, can be used in place of cartilage that has become arthritic.
 They can also be used to protect healthy tissues and joints from inflammation.

-How the Potential Vaccine Will Differ from Conventional Arthritis Medications
+How the Vaccine Would Differ from Conventional Arthritis Medications

 There are several drugs on the market, such as Humira, Remicade, and Enbrel, that attack a particular molecule known as tumor necrosis factor-alpha, or TNF-alpha.
 This molecule helps to promote inflammation, which is a very important defense mechanism against several diseases.
 But in people suffering from arthritis, TNF-alpha can lead to excruciating pain.